BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/extrude_shape.md

 When you need sharp mitred corners there is a utility function available [Extruded Shape with Mitred Corners](/toolsAndResources/utilities/Mitred)

+Because the extrusion converts the path points to a Path3D, there are two anomalies that can occur for a given set of path points.
+The first is that the orientation of the normal to the path is undefined when the path is a straight line.
+The Path3D constructor will pick a first normal, which may not be the one needed.
+Use the firstNormal option to set the path normal at the first point.
+The second anomaly occurs when the path reverses itself from one point to the next; this causes the tangent at that point to become undefined.
+To apply a heuristic fix for this, use the adjustFrame option set to true.

 ## MeshBuilder
 Usage :
 ```javascript